 Abstract:

 This project partnered with the National Park Service to address community concerns involving the past, current, and future wetland extents along the parkway in Mississippi, Alabama, and Tennessee.
 Beavers within wetlands throughout the Natchez Trace Parkway have altered current and historic wetland extent by changing streamflow along adjacent rivers and tributaries.
 While the ecological services provided by these beavers are necessary for wetland ecosystems, indiscriminate and excessive dam building has caused issues with flooding, property damage, and road maintenance within the parkway.
-To analyze wetland changes, NASA Earth Observations (Landsat 5 TM, 7 ETM+, and 8 OLI) and ERDAS IMAGINE were used to generate a time series of land use/land cover (LULC) classification maps from January 2000 to January 2015 showing wetlands extent within the parkway.
+To analyze wetland changes, NASA Earth observations (Landsat 5 TM, 7 ETM+, and 8 OLI) and ERDAS IMAGINE were used to generate a time series of land use/land cover (LULC) classification maps from January 2000 to January 2015 showing wetlands extent within the parkway.
 The TerrSet Land Change Modeler (LCM) software was used to analyze changes in the landscape throughout the study period.
 A projected LULC classification map was also produced using TerrSet LCM software.
 This LULC time series and modeled projection will aid the National Park Service in wetland conservation and beaver management plans throughout the Natchez Trace Parkway.

 Community Concerns:

-Beaver populations along the Natchez Trace Parkway are affecting the extent of the area’s wetlands, causing flooding on the road and private lands
+Beaver populations along the Natchez Trace Parkway are affecting the extent of the area’s wetlands, causing flooding on the road and private lands.

-A management strategy is needed for these beaver populations, as they are a keystone species for wetland habitats
+A management strategy is needed for these beaver populations, as they are a keystone species for wetland habitats.

-A historic context for wetland regions along the parkway is needed to determine trends in wetlands shifts
+A historic context for wetland regions along the parkway is needed to determine trends in wetlands shifts.

 Current Management Practices & Policies: